Table of Contents

 For example, composite piles may be constructed of steel and timber or steel and concrete, etc.

-Such piles have a very high capacity.
+Such piles have a very high capacity for taking loads.

 |Read Also: Shallow Foundation|